Orange-Panda/Rewired-Glyphs/README.md

 ### Custom Components

 Custom components can be created by inheriting from `GlyphDisplay`.
-This class provides the `void SetGlyph(Glyph glyph, AxisRange axisRange)` which is automatically invoked when a glyph may have changed such as a input device changes or preferences modifications.
+This class provides the `void SetGlyph(Glyph glyph, AxisRange axisRange)` method which is automatically invoked when a glyph may have changed such as a input device changes or preferences modifications.

 Most of the built-in components inherit from `GlyphDisplay` so consider referencing them for examples.